-2.3 Standard Instrument Local Environmental Plan and Proposed Use of Land Zones The standard instrument local Environmental Plan (SI LEP) provides a standard template that all Councils across NSW must use.
-The SI LEP provides a suite of zones local government areas can use when forming there LEP and Standard clauses.
+2.3 Standard Instrument Local Environmental Plan and Proposed Use of Land Zones

+The Standard Instrument Local Environmental Plan (SI LEP) provides a standard template that all councils across NSW must use.
+The SI LEP provides a suite of zones local government areas can use when forming their LEP and Standard clauses.